trevorpogue/topspace/README.md

 # Usage
 After restarting Emacs, you can now activate or deactivate the mode by typing <kbd>M-x vertical-center-mode</kbd>.

-You can also globally enable the minor mode either manually by typing <kbd>M-x global-vertical-center-mode</kbd>, or on init by adding the following to your init file.
+You can also globally enable the minor mode either manually by typing <kbd>M-x global-vertical-center-mode</kbd>, or on init by adding the following to your init file:

 `(global-vertical-center-mode 1)`